Charley Crockett: 2015–2024: Independent releases

 On February 26, 2021, Crockett released his next album, titled 10 for Slim: Charley Crockett Sings James Hand, a tribute album to James "Slim" Hand.
 It was met with critical acclaim from Rolling Stone, The Boot, Austin American-Statesman, Forbes, and American Songwriter among others.

 Crockett released his ninth album, Music City USA, on September 17, 2021 via Son of Davy/Thirty Tigers.
 The lead single, "I Need Your Love", was featured on Rolling Stone as well as Brooklyn Vegan, who called it "a sweet and sultry slice of southern soul" and The Boot, who named it "a dose of horn-filled soul".
 Later that month, he earned the 2021 Emerging Artist of the Year award at the Americana Music Honors and Awards in Nashville.
 Crockett closed out the year with his debut on Austin City Limits, which aired in October on PBS.
 He followed that up a few months later with an appearance on CBS This Mornings "Saturday Sessions", performing "I Need Your Love", "Music City USA", and "I Feel for You" from Music City USA.

 In March 2022, he announced Jukebox Charley, a new album of cover songs and his third album release in just over a year.
 The fourth installment of his Lil' G.L. covers series, the album was released on April 22 and featured country tunes from Tom T. Hall, Willie Nelson, George Jones, and more.

-In September 2022, Crockett released his 11th album, The Man from Waco, featuring 14 original songs.
+In September 2022, Crockett released his 11th album, and his first concept album, with The Man from Waco, featuring 14 original songs.
 Crockett performed on Jimmy Kimmel Live! on December 9, 2022.

 In February 2023, Crockett performed at NPR for a Tiny Desk Concert.
 It was followed by an appearance on Comedy Central's The Daily Show in April, where he was interviewed by the host Jordan Klepper, along with a live performance of "Name on a Billboard" from his 2022 album, The Man from Waco.
 Later that summer, he was on the cover of Texas Monthly, for a lengthy profile detailing the artist's background and rise to fame.
 In September, he released Live from the Ryman, an album and concert film of his sold-out headline debut at Nashville's Ryman Auditorium recorded on November 14, 2022.
 He was also the 2023 recipient of the Stephen Bruton Award at the Lone Star Film Festival, which celebrates exceptional artists whose careers are anchored not only in music, but also include artistic expression in film.